Ergonomic Works

 * Your full body from head to toe.

-* Your computer monitor, keyboard, mouse, and anything else on your desk to aid in the ergonomic assessment.
+* Your computer monitor, keyboard, mouse, and any other items on your desk that will assist in the ergonomic assessment.

 * The chair you are using.

-* Focus: This shot helps the ergonomist see your general setup and how you are centered at your desk during your workstation evaluation.
+* Focus: This shot is crucial as it allows the ergonomist to see your overall setup and how you are positioned at your desk during the workstation evaluation.

 2. Full Body Side View (Right Side)

-* Setup: Move the camera to your right side, about 6-10 feet away, directly perpendicular to your body. * What to Show: * Your full body from head to toe. * Your monitor, keyboard, mouse, and the side profile of your chair. * Focus: This is a crucial shot for your ergonomic assessment, as it allows for a comprehensive remote ergonomic evaluation of your posture, including your back, neck, arm, and leg angles, and how they interact with your equipment during your workstation evaluation.
+* Setup: Position the camera to your right side, approximately 6-10 feet away, directly perpendicular to your body. * What to Show: * Your full body from head to toe. * Your monitor, keyboard, mouse, and the side profile of your chair. * Focus: This shot is essential for your ergonomic assessment, as it facilitates a thorough remote ergonomic evaluation of your posture.
+It captures angles of your back, neck, arms, and legs, highlighting their interaction with your equipment during the workstation evaluation.

 3. Full Body Side View (Left Side) - Optional but Recommended